ninabarzh/orchard/resources/vulnerabilities/protocols/Transport-Layer-Security-Secure-Sockets-Layer-(TLS-SSL).md

 # Transport Layer Security-Secure Sockets Layer (TLS-SSL)

+Regardless of server based protections and [TLS/SSL PKI based encryption](../../E2EE-threat-model/threats/TLSSSL-PKI-vulnerabilities.md), the majority of HTTPS servers are vulnerable to connection hijacking attacks and the most common attack is simply luring a person to run a shell on his own machine/host by using social engineering techniques, leading to further [phishing](../../../trees/social-engineering/Phishing.md), [pharming](../../../trees/social-engineering/Pharming.md) and [man-in-the-middle](../../../trees/social-engineering/Phishing.md) attacks.

 ## The usual suspects

 * In a [Decrypting RSA with Obsolete and Weakened eNcryption (DROWN)](https://drownattack.com/drown-attack-paper.pdf) attack an adversary breaks the encryption (in a way similar to the Bleichenbacher RSA padding-oracle attack) and reads or steals sensitive communications.
 Requirements: